 The Ministry of Health recommends fluoride be added to the water at at concentration of between 0.7ppm to 1ppm, with a target of 0.85ppm.
-When fluoridation first started the target was 1ppm but the Ministry of Health reduced this to a range with a lower target sometime int he 1990s.
-Most councils that fluoridate target 0.85ppm but as a result of lobbying from FFNZ Auckland, Hamilton, Hastings and Kapiti Coast have reduced their target to 0.7ppm.
+When fluoridation first started the target was 1ppm but the Ministry of Health reduced this to a range with a lower target sometime in the 1990s.
+As a result of lobbying from FFNZ, around 2014, Auckland, Hamilton, Hastings and Kapiti Coast councils did reduce their target to 0.7ppm but they have since increased their levels back up to around 0.8 – 0.85 because of instructions from the Ministry of Health.

 In 2016 the US Department of Health and Human Services reduced their range from 0.7ppm to 1.2ppm to a maximum target of 0.7ppm.